tap349/tap349.github.io/_posts/2016-01-22-tags-on-pinboard.md

 ---
 layout: post
-title: tags in pinboard
+title: tags on pinboard
 date: 2016-01-22 01:19:00 +0300
 access: public
 categories: [pinboard]
 ---

-tags related to education
+tags related to education on pinboard

 <!-- more -->